Of Special Historic Interest

 Featuring the rich history of Dunn County, ND,

-the Dunn County Museum houses artifacts and items related to
+the Dunn County Museum houses artifacts and antique items in

 museum, there is a log cabin, a homesteader's shack, a 1926